 Slide #16 shows the past 802.11 projects.

-IEEE 802.11-2024 is currently in publication and will be completed shortly.
+IEEE 802.11-2024 is currently in IEEE Standards Association publication and will be completed shortly.

 Slide #17 shows the current 802.11 sub-groups.

-The AUTO (Automotive) TIG and ELC (Enhanced Light Communication) SG are relatively new sub groups.
+The AUTO (Automotive) TIG and ELC (Enhanced Light Communication) SG are relatively new subgroups.

-IEEE 802.11bq is a newly approved project for integrated millimeter wave (IMMW), but it will not be meeting this session.
+IEEE 802.11bq is the newly approved project for integrated millimeter wave (IMMW), but it will not be meeting this session.
 It will meet for the first time during a teleconference on February 26th.

 There are currently 633 voters in 802.11.